 2. Early Writings: ADHD and Eating Patterns

 I first read about this topic in 2002, in a book chapter called “Disordered Eating and ADHD.”
 Fleming and Levy contributed the chapters to the groundbreaking Gender Issues and ADHD: Research, Diagnosis, and Treatment, edited by Patricia Quinn, M.D. and Kathleen Nadeau, Ph.D.
 2002.

-Psychologist Kathleen Nadeau and physician Patricia Quinn teamed up originally to address the long-overlooked needs of women and girls with ADHD.
+Psychologist Kathleen Nadeau and developmental pediatrician Patricia Quinn teamed up originally to address the long-overlooked needs of women and girls with ADHD.
 They founded The National Center for Girls and Women with ADHD [update: closed in 2013].

 Therefore, it’s unsurprising that Quinn and Nadeau stood on the vanguard of creating awareness on this ADHD-obesity issue.